Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Keep Your Garage Clean

 This is not a drill.
 You may not spend a ton of time in your garage, but it’s the perfect hiding spot for bugs.
 Spiders are solitary creatures who crave peace and quiet.
 Since your garage probably isn't your primary hangout spot, spiders can happily settle in.
 Keep spiders out of your garage by ensuring that the space is as clean as possible.
 Scattered tools create too many hiding spots for spiders.
-Remember to organize this space when you’re working on the rest of the house.
-Don’t forget to keep an eye on your garage door seal.
+Organizing this space can help to keep spiders out of your garage and home.
+You'll also want to check your garage door seal.
 If there’s any opening, spiders will walk right in.

 Get the Yard in Order

 The outside of your house is just as important as the inside.
-If spiders make their way into your yard, they aren’t too many steps away from your home.
+If spiders make their way into your yard, they are only a few steps away from your home.
 Piles of wood, leaves, and plants make great homes for spiders.
 If they are kept close to your home, spiders will likely invite themselves in.
 Make sure these things are kept several feet away from your house.
-Bugs also like digging in our trash, so make sure the cans are tightly sealed.
+Bugs also like digging in your trash, so make sure the cans are tightly sealed.
 Keeping your yard neat and tidy will help you avoid creepy crawlies.

 Knock Down Spider Webs